Deployment Guides#

 2. Extract the contents of the package to a location on the ESXi server.

-7. After selecting the network to be used by the virtual appliance, verify the configuration in the summary before clicking Finish to import the Replicator virtual appliance.
-This may take a few moments.
+5. After selecting the network to be used by the virtual appliance, verify the configuration in the summary before starting the import operation.

-8. Before powering on the Replicator virtual machine, assign a static MAC address to the NIC for licensing purposes:
+6. After the template has been successfully imported (may take several minutes), assign a static MAC address to the Replicator NIC for licensing purposes.

-After the appliance boots up, proceed with the initial appliance setup.
+After the Replicator virtual appliance completes booting, proceed with the initial appliance setup.

 Note